 GoPro panorama video from trail with Elizabeth Pass and the Middle Fork Kaweah River Valley

 The trail curved northward into the cleft and switchbacked down to the trail junction.
-Below, we could see where it crossed the unnamed creek on a steel bridge which spanned a deep granite cleft.
+Below, we could see where it crossed Lone Pine Meadow Creek on a steel bridge which spanned a deep granite cleft.
 When we arrived at the bridge, we decided that it was time for a good long rest.
 It wasn’t quite 9am, but the temperature was climbing and Vicki really needed a nap to recharge her batteries.
 But first we had to check out the footbridge.
 It was impressive, and when we looked over the rail, downstream, we saw the steel superstructure of an even older bridge wedged down in the gorge below us!
 The avalanche that took out the bridge must have been powerful!
 And then we remembered all of the bent steel rods on the switchbacks up above us.
 Yikes!